markmuetz/omnium/readme.rst

 * Conversion from fields files to NetCDF4.
 * Sync'ing from work computer to local mirror.
 * Data visualization with 2D and 3D displays.
+* Use MPI with master/slave config to farm out work.

 Dependencies
 ============